Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity: Abstract

 \section{Abstract}

-In this paper, we would like to examine whether a novel Starobinsky-Bel-Robinson gravity model admits exponential inflationary solutions with or without spatial anisotropies.
-As a result, we are able to derive exact de Sitter as well as Bianchi type I inflationary solutions to this Starobinsky-Bel-Robinson model.
-However, stability analysis using the dynamical system approach indicates that both of the obtained inflationary solutions turn out to be unstable.
-Finally, we point out that a stable de Sitter inflationary solution can be obtained by flipping the coefficient's sign of $R^2$ term in the Starobinsky-Bel-Robinson gravity.
+In this paper, we would like to examine whether a novel Starobinsky-Bel-Robinson gravity model admits stable exponential inflationary solutions with or without spatial anisotropies.
+As a result, we are able to derive an exact de Sitter inflationary to this Starobinsky-Bel-Robinson model.
+Furthermore, we observe that an exact Bianchi type I inflationary solution does not exist in the Starobinsky-Bel-Robinson model.
+However, we find that a modified Starobinsky-Bel-Robinson model, in which the sign of coefficient of $R^2$ term is flipped from positive to negative, can admit the corresponding Bianchi type I inflationary solution.
+Unfortunately, stability analysis using the dynamical system approach indicates that both of these inflationary solutions turn out to be unstable.
+Interestingly, we show that a stable de Sitter inflationary solution can be obtained in the modified Starobinsky-Bel-Robinson gravity.